pimcore/customer-data-framework/SECURITY.md

 Instead, all security issues must be reported via [this form](https://pimcorehq.wufoo.com/forms/pimcore-security-report/).

 ## Resolving Process
-Every submitted security issue is handled with top priority by the core-team by following these steps:
+Every submitted security issue is handled with top priority by following these steps:

 1. Confirm the vulnerability
 2. Determine the severity